SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-3.md

 nav_order: 3
 ---

-# Lab 3: VPC and Subnet in advanced
+# Lab 3: VPC, Subnet & Security Group
 ## Introduction
 In this lab, we will deep-dive in to VPC and Subnet management in SCloudStack.
 First, we will create a VPC and 3 Subnet in that VPC, then we will create Debian VM in each Subnet and use Security Group to allow/deny traffics to/from a specific VM.